On the Classification of Perfect Prishchepov Groups: Introduction

 \begin{theorem}[{\cite[Theorem C]{MR4315549}}] Let \(n \geq 2,\; k,q \geq 1\), and \(r \geq s \geq 1\) with \(\gcd(n,k-1,q)=1\).
 If \(P(r,n,k,s,q)\) is of type \(\widetilde{\mathfrak{Z}}\), then the following are equivalent: \begin{enumerate} \item \(P(r,n,k,s,q)\) is perfect; \item \(|r-s|=1,\; \gcd(n,q)=1,\) and \(\gcd(k-1-qr,n)=1.\) \end{enumerate} \end{theorem}

-Connections with low-dimensional topology further underscore the significance of these groups.
-The Brieskorn manifold \(M(p,q,r)\) is homeomorphic to the \(r\)-fold cyclic branched covering of \(S^3\) along the torus link of type \((p,q)\), and for the Sieradski groups \(S(r,n) = P(r,n,2,r-1,2)\), one has
+Connections with low-dimensional topology further emphasise the significance of these groups.
+The Brieskorn manifold \(M(a,b,c)\) is homeomorphic to the \(c\)-fold cyclic branched covering of \(S^3\) along the torus link of type \((a,b)\), and for the Sieradski groups \(S(r,n) = P(r,n,2,r-1,2)\), one has

-By Milnor’s classification, the spherical cases occur precisely for \((2,3,3)\), \((2,3,4)\), and \((2,3,5)\), in which \(\pi_1(M(p,q,r))\) is finite but nontrivial, namely the binary tetrahedral, octahedral, and icosahedral groups of orders \(24\), \(48\), and \(120\).
+By Milnor’s classification, the spherical cases occur precisely for \((a,b,c) = (2,3,3)\), \((2,3,4)\), and \((2,3,5)\).
+In these cases, the fundamental group \(\pi_1(M(a,b,c))\) is finite but nontrivial, namely the binary tetrahedral, binary octahedral, and binary icosahedral groups, of orders \(24\), \(48\), and \(120\), respectively.
 Exploiting this connection, \cite{MR4315549} established the following description of trivial groups of type \(\mathfrak{Z}\), which essentially states that the trivial groups in this class are the obvious ones.

 \begin{cor}[{\cite[Corollary D]{MR4315549}}] Let \(n \geq 2,\; k,q \geq 1,\; r \geq s \geq 1\) with \(\gcd(n,k-1,q)=1\).
-If \(P(r,n,k,s,q)\) is of type \(\mathfrak{Z}\), then the following are equivalent: \begin{enumerate} \item \(P(r,n,k,s,q)\) is trivial; \item \(|r-s|=1\) and either \(k \equiv 1 \pmod{n}\) or \(k \equiv 1+q(r-s) \pmod{n}\). \end{enumerate} \end{cor}
+If \(P(r,n,k,s,q)\) is of type \(\mathfrak{Z}\), then the following are equivalent: \begin{enumerate} \item \(P(r,n,k,s,q)\) is trivial; \item \(|r-s|=1\) and either \(k \equiv 1 \pmod{n}\) or \(k \equiv 1+q \pmod{n}\). \end{enumerate} \end{cor}

 \begin{rem} We mention an overlooked application of the existing theory in \cite{MR4315549}.
-In \cite{EdjvetSwan_IrreducibleCyclicallyPresented}, the group labeled (O100) was listed among those whose triviality was unresolved.
-Rewriting its defining word \(w(x,t)\) in terms of the generators \(x_0, \ldots, x_{n-1}\) under the relations \(t^n=1\) and \(x_i = t^i x t^{-i}\) gives
+Both examples below arise from the group

+with $n=3$, the only difference being the choice of the word $w(x,t)$.
+For the group labelled (O100) in \cite{EdjvetSwan_IrreducibleCyclicallyPresented}, we have